-STRATEGY E2.
+> STRATEGY E2.
 Ensure ongoing education for planners, plan reviewers, building inspectors, developers, and builders on updates to building and energy codes, available design and green building resources, and enforcement mechanisms and incentives.

-In order for the other compliance and incentive-based strategies in this sector to be effective they must be well-communicated and understood by Town staff, developers and builders working in the community, and the general public.
+In order for the other compliance and incentivebased strategies in this sector to be effective they must be well-communicated and understood by Town staff, developers and builders working in the community, and the general public.
 Erie can identify and secure funding to educate staff and provide technical assistance to developers.
 By partnering with other organizations to provide outreach, education, and training on green building, codes, and incentives, Erie can ensure these policies are adhered to and incentives are utilized.
+Training Town staff involved in COMMUNITY VOICES When the community was asked what they believe should be prioritized, one respondent said: "Incentivizing solar roofs"

-Training Town staff involved in the development review process will ensure that any variance requests from developers are balanced with energy efficiency benefits to the community.
+the development review process will ensure that any variance requests from developers are balanced with energy efficiency benefits to the community.